Sustainability & environmental impact: best practices for building envelopes

 Declare label

-Products with a Declare label provide full transparency about their composite and origin, enabling architects and builders to make informed choices about materials that are safe for both people and the planet.
+Products with a Declare label provide full transparency about their composition and origin, enabling architects and builders to make informed choices about materials that are safe for both people and the planet.
+The Declare Label document certifies that GreenGirt systems are Living Building Challenge Red List Free, fully disclosed at 100ppm, and compliant with the LBC criteria, ensuring they meet rigorous environmental and health standards through complete ingredient disclosure.

 Red List free

-Systems that are Red List free do not contain any harmful chemicals listed on the International Living Future Institute’s Red List, ensuring that the building materials are environmentally friendly and non-toxic, thus contributing to healthier indoor and outdoor environments.
+Systems that are Red List free do not contain any harmful chemicals listed on the International Living Future Institute’s Red List, ensuring that building materials are environmentally friendly and non-toxic, thus contributing to healthier indoor and outdoor environments.
+To reinforce A2P’s commitment to environmental sustainability and safe manufacturing, A2P received a Red List Free verification letter confirming that their systems do not use any harmful materials.

 Environmental Product Declaration (EPD)